camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/graphql.md

 ![graphql connector http response mapping](../img/connectors-graphql-response-mapping.png)

-The next steps in your process will have access to the `graphqlQueryResponse` variable that will contain the full response and the mapped variable from the result expression: `person`.
+The next steps in your process will have access to the `graphqlQueryResponse` variable that contain the full response and the mapped variable from the result expression: `person`.